youyifong/tsp/README.md

 - --l Signal channels.
 The channels have the format as [cytoplasm,nucleus], and each value can be 0 (grayscale), 1 (red), 2 (green), and 3 (blue).
 Default channels are [3,0] that means blue cytoplasm and no nuclei.
 E.g., -l=[0,0] if image is grayscale.

 #### Output
-- _total intensity,

-- _average normalized intensity

-_total normalized intensity)

-- _sizes_coordinates.txt (with -r): a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask, last marker only
+- _intensity.txt: contains three intensity (total intensity, average normalized intensity, and total normalized intensity) and the x-y coordinates for each mask of marker 1